Products we make.

 Natural and bio-based products are used in a spectrum of industries such as foods and fragrances, medical and veterinary products, nutraceuticals, bio-plastics, and more.

 To manufacture natural products, we first must identify how plants and animals make these molecules.
-This information advances to our engineers who develop new strains or bioconversion processes to biosynthesize desired natural products, and proceeds to our large-scale production facilities.
-The resulting bioproducts are then purified and prepared for distribution to our customers and partners around the world who use them in the familiar brands consumers enjoy every day.
+This information advances our engineers who develop new strains or bioconversion processes to biosynthesize desired natural products and proceeds to our large-scale production facilities.
+The resulting bioproducts are then purified and prepared for distribution to our customers and partners worldwide who use them in the familiar brands consumers enjoy every day.

 AMINO ACIDS & DERIVED COMPOUNDS

 Conagen produces custom amino acids for food industries.
 Many important pharmaceutical compounds, flavors, and industrial polymers are derived from these as well.
 Our fermented amino acids and derived compounds are widely used in nutritional products such as protein powders and infant formula.

 Lipids are fats and oils.
 While vegetable oils from plant seeds or animal fats like butter are familiar commodities, they serve as precursors to more exotic molecules such as those that make fish a healthy meal and those that give a rose its aroma.
 Conagen’s lipid production technologies encompass both lipid biosynthesis and lipid bioconversion.